 The most obvious reason for doing this procedure is to keep your database file, and backups of your database file, from growing too large.
 However, there is no real reason from an efficiency standpoint to do this - the indexing of the database should ensure that all operations are very quick regardless of how many years of data you maintain in the program.

 When you select this menu option, a window comes up prompting you for the last fiscal year-end that you want to delete up to.
 That is also called the "rollup date", and this type of action is commonly called a "rollup".
 Select the desired year-end date, then click OK.
 The program then asks you to confirm that you really want to do this.

 Next, the program will make a copy of your database (not a backup), with a modified name including the current earliest and latest transaction dates in the database.
 You can switch back to that copy of the database with the File ⇒ Open Database menu option if you need to review older data.
 You need to keep that database for future audit purposes, including copies or backups of it off of your hard drive, in case the hard drive dies!
-(For users of Network versions of ACCOUNTS, this Delete Old Data process can only be done on the Network Server version's computer, because users of the Network Client version would not be able to have their program do this file copy.)
+(For users of Local Network Versions of ACCOUNTS, this Delete Old Data process can only be done on the Local Network Server version's computer, because users of the Local Network Client version would not be able to have their program do this file copy.)